gstackio/cif-cli/docs/cli-workflow.md

 ## Bootstrap a new GBE environment:

-- `$GBE_ENVIRONMENT` is the environment variable used to designate the GBE environment that GBE should work with.
+- `$TURBINE_ENVIRONMENT` is the environment variable used to designate the GBE environment that GBE should work with.
 Such an environment is made of a `bosh-environment`subsystem and its related `bosh-config`s subsystems for the cloud config and runtime config.